Parallel transport on matrix manifolds and Exponential Action: Introduction

-The family of metrics considered here could be considered a deformation of a pseudo-Riemannian metric (also called semi-Riemannian metric) to a Riemannian metric, see \cite{GZ2000}, the deformation is often called the Cheeger deformation, although it has also been used by other authors.
-The Cheeger deformation comes from a (pseudo-Riemannian) submersion, thus, in geometry, is used to produce metrics with desired curvature properties.
-Geodesics could be lifted in a submersion.
+The family of metrics considered here could be considered a deformation of a pseudo-Riemannian metric (also called semi-Riemannian metric) to a Riemannian metric, see \cite{GZ2000}, the deformation is often called the Cheeger deformation, although it has also been used by other authors \cite{Jensen,Sagle1970}.
+The deformation comes from a (pseudo-Riemannian) submersion and is often used to produce metrics with desired curvature properties.
+In \cite[Theorem 1]{DAZ}, the authors analyzed naturally reductive space arising from this construction for compact groups.
+Our \cref{theo:main} could be considered a partial extension of their construction to the pseudo-Riemannian case.
+The article \cite{Gordon1985} considers the non-compact spaces from a Lie theoretic approach, which we complement by offering an explicit metric construction and geometric formulas.

-In \cite{VMSil}, the authors analyze sub-Riemannian geodesic arising from this family and note that this type of deformation produces closed-form geodesic.
+In \cite{VMSil}, the authors analyze sub-Riemannian geodesics arising from this family and note that this type of deformation produces closed-form geodesic.
 The resulting induced metrics for Stiefel manifolds are studied in \cite{ExtCurveStiefel}.
-In \cite{NguyenLie}, one of the authors compute the connection and curvature for this family in the case of a bi-invariant metric, and proved \cref{lem:transSplit} in that case.
-Flag manifolds are studied by many authors, where Riemannian Hessian, exponential map, logarithm and the Levi-Civita connection are studied in \cite{YeLim,Pennec,Szwagier,NguyenOperator,NguyenGeodesic}.
+In \cite{NguyenLie}, one of the authors computed the connection and curvature for this family in the case of a Riemannian bi-invariant metric.
+Flag manifolds are studied by many authors, where Riemannian Hessian, exponential map, logarithm, and the Levi-Civita connection are studied in \cite{YeLim,Pennec,Szwagier,NguyenOperator,NguyenGeodesic}.

 The fact that parallel transport is an isometry is of interest in the optimization literature, allowing estimates for convergence analysis, see \cite{SatoRiemannianCG,RingWirth}.